apache/apisix/docs/en/latest/terminology/plugin-metadata.md

 Metadata properties set at the plugin level is more granular and has a higher priority over the "global" metadata object.

 Plugin metadata objects should only be used for plugins that have metadata fields.
-For more details on which plugins have metadata fields, please refer to the plugin reference guide.
+Plugin metadata objects should only be used for plugins that have metadata fields.
+For more details on which plugins have metadata fields, check out Plugin Details.

 ## Example usage